6momo1/Stock-Data-Scraper/README.md

 ### Save as CSV

-Save the data as a CSV file:
+Save the data as a CSV file with the `--csv` flag to your current working directory:

 ```console
 $ python3 scrapeStocks.py aapl googl tsla --csv